iamturns/create-exposed-app/DEVELOPING.md

 ### How do I remove an ADR?

 ADRs should not be removed.
 Instead they can be rejected, deprecated, or superseded with a new ADR.
 See the 'Status' field in the template file.

+## Misc

+### Why does the Babel build script contain the `--source-maps` option?

+This option is available in the Babel config file (`sourceMaps: true`), but has diffrent behaviour.
+Only the command line supports the creation of `.map` files.
+See [https://github.com/babel/babel/issues/5261](https://github.com/babel/babel/issues/5261).